globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 * A second overwrite writes 1 across the entire file;
 * A third overwrite writes random bytes across the entire file.

-Exception Logging and Redaction
+Exception logging and redaction
 -------------------------------
 To quickly diagnose potential software issues when client exceptions occur, they are automatically reported to the backend.
 The backend temporarily caches these exceptions and sends them to the backend administrator via email.

 To prevent inadvertent information leaks, logs are processed through filters that redact email addresses and UUIDs.

-Entropy Sources
+Entropy sources
 ---------------
 The primary source of entropy for the platform is `/dev/urandom`.

-UUIDv4 Randomness
+Uuidv4 randomness
 -----------------
 System resources like submissions and files are identified by UUIDv4 to make them unguessable by external users and limit potential attacks.

-TLS for SMTP Notification
+Tls for smtp notification
 -------------------------
 All notifications are sent through an SMTP channel encrypted with TLS, using either SMTP/TLS or SMTPS, depending on the configuration.